-c) Suggestion/Concern: Be clear on what equitable outcomes look like; how do we measure success?

-- Given Economic participation goals and enhanced marketing have proven track records - Explore How do we address past harms in order to build trust and a collaborative process?

-- Economic participation outcomes: exceeding the 20% MWESB contracting goals and apprenticeship hours; funding # of pre-apprenticeship hours for low-income participants (a pilot to expand Section 3 opportunities) - Recognize needs of larger families: Availability of # family-sized units on-site - Inclusive planning process during redevelopment: CAC members represent a diversity of participants and viewpoints and respond favorably to a post-process survey indicating the value of their participation. - On-going operational outcomes: - Property is truly welcoming to surrounding neighborhood (use of community spaces is inclusive; including potential play areas) - Survey of residents on-site after 6-months indicates overall satisfaction with the new property. - Resident services partnerships: # culturally-appropriate services available after survey of resident needs a) Suggestion/Concern: Ensure new property is provides than just shelter; how are residents going to be supported?
+July 15 update, 2020 For CAC Review c) Suggestion/Concern: Be clear on what equitable outcomes look like; how do we measure success?
+"Given" or "Area for Exploration"?
+Given - Economic participation goals and enhanced marketing have proven track records Explore - How do we address past harms in order to build trust and a collaborative process?
+Initial staff/consultant thoughts: May 12, 2020 Economic participation outcomes: exceeding the 20% MWESB contracting goals and apprenticeship hours; funding# of pre-apprenticeship hours for low-income participants (a pilot to expand Section 3 opportunities) Recognize needs of larger families: Availability of# family-sized units on-site Inclusive planning process during redevelopment: CAC members represent a diversity of participants and viewpoints and respond favorably to a post-process survey indicating the value of their participation.
+On-going operational outcomes: Property is truly welcoming to surrounding neighborhood (use of community spaces is inclusive; including potential play areas) Survey of residents on-site after 6-months indicates overall satisfaction with the new property.
+Resident services partnerships:# culturally-appropriate services available after survey of resident needs a) Suggestion/Concern: Ensure new property is provides more than just shelter; how are residents going to be supported?